 The second map was an NDVI map, created using the NDVI using the NDVI formula given previously.
 The values of the pixels are all negative, as expected when calculating an NDVI over water.
-However, values at the less negative end of the spectrum still refer to areas of high chlorophyll concentration.
+However, values at the less negative end of the spectrum refer to areas of high chlorophyll concentration.

 IV.
 Results & Discussion

-First Method This study attempted to find a regression model using in situ data and Landsat 8 OLI reflectance values.
-There are several reasons why this initial method did not work out.
-One possible explanation is the presence of currents and water vehicles in the bay at the time the data was taken.
+First Method This study attempted to find a regression model comparing in situ data to Landsat 8 OLI reflectance values.
+There are several reasons why this initial method did not work.
+One possible explanation was the presence of currents and water vehicles in the bay at the time the data was taken.
 The Chesapeake Bay is host to a number of commercial and private boats, several of which can be seen in the Landsat 8 OLI images.
 The movement of these boats as they traveled throughout the Bay may have disturbed the location of the algal blooms between the times when VIMS collected the in situ data and when Landsat 8 flew over the Bay.
 Thus, the locations VIMS reported having high concentrations of algae may not have been where the Landsat 8 OLI data reported the locations.
 Figure 2 highlights a few boats captured in the study area in Landsat 8 OLI data from August 17th, 2015.

-Another possible reason for the inconsistencies is the resolution of the Landsat 8 OLI data and that of the flow through data.
+Another possible reason for the inconsistencies was the resolution of the Landsat 8 OLI data and that of the flow through data.
 Figure 3 shows a zoomed image of the 543 color composite with the VIMS data cruise displayed as dots.
 The size of each Landsat pixel is 30 m.
 The image shows a varying distribution of data points from the VIMS data within the Landsat 8 OLI pixels.
 The variability in the pixel distribution may have provided extra data points where none should have existed, thus skewing the true correlation of Landsat 8 OLI data and VIMS chlorophyll measurements.

-Additionally, a discussion with representatives from VIMS let to the discovery that the equipment taking measurements of chlorophyll in the water is situated about a foot beneath the surface.
-Landsat 8 OLI data takes reflectance values right from the surface of the scene being imaged.
-An inconsistency then exists between the regions of the Chesapeake Bay that data is being collected from.
+Additionally, a discussion with representatives from VIMS led to the discovery that the equipment taking measurements of chlorophyll in the water was situated about a foot beneath the surface, whereas Landsat 8 OLI data takes reflectance values from the surface of the water.
+An inconsistency existed between the regions of the Chesapeake Bay that data was being collected from.

 Furthermore, it’s possible that the models we attempted to find did not account for other factors which affect algae growth, like depth, salinity, and turbidity.
-While shallow water pixels were accounted for with the removal of pixels corresponding to a depth of 2 meters or less, the range of depths in the Chesapeake is dynamic, with a maximum depth of 174 feet (CBF).
+While shallow water pixels were accounted for with the removal of pixels corresponding to a depth of 2 meters or less, the range of depths in the Chesapeake is dynamic, with a maximum depth of 174 feet (CBF year).
 The objective of this project was to create a tool that estimates chlorophyll concentrations using new Landsat 8 OLI data for the end users.
-Thus, it was decided to begin the focus of the data processing on only Landsat 8 OLI data and the VIMS data cruise data.
+Thus, it was decided to focus the data processing on only Landsat 8 OLI data and the VIMS data cruise data.

-Second Method The second method involves the creation of two chlorophyll concentration maps: The 543 color composition map and the NDVI map.
+Second Method The second method involved the creation of two chlorophyll concentration maps: The 543 color composition map and the NDVI map.
 The images in Figure 4 display a side by side comparison of the two maps, which show the Lower York River.
 Each map displays similar regions of high chlorophyll concentration.
 Thus, the maps have similar abilities to provide the locations of regions of high chlorophyll concentration and harmful algal blooms.